What we do

 We all work with children and young people around their physical and emotional wellbeing.
 The team is made up of Clinical Psychologists and Child Wellbeing Practitioners.
-To learn more about what you can expect from us read our charter below.

 What is a Clinical Psychologist?

 A Clinical Psychologist is trained in a number of talking therapies with people of all different ages.
 They also provide complex assessments (including cognitive assessments) and group work.

 We are highly trained professionals who work with children, young people and their families to overcome a number of difficulties related to their health and physical wellbeing.
 For example: